Coconut Chicken Curry with Potatoes (made without paste!)

 - 1/2 tsp cumin seeds

-- 1 small to medium potato peeled and cubed
+- 1 medium to large russet potato, peeled and cubed into 1" cubes

 - 1 tsp coriander powder